Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 My research interests are Bayesian learning, macro/micro driving behavior analysis, and multi-agent interaction modeling in intelligent transportation systems.
-Specifically, I'm more interested in revealing the mechanisms of social interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact the macroscopic traffic flow dynamics.
+Specifically, I'm more interested in revealing the mechanisms of social interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact macroscopic traffic flow dynamics.

 👋 Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.